CorentinGS/uca-edt/README.md

 SECURITY_KEY="your_secret_key"
 ```

+## Admin endpoint

+The admin endpoint is available at `/admin` and is protected by a basic auth.
+The secret key is defined in the .env file as `SECURITY_KEY`.
+To access the admin endpoint, you need to provide the key as an HTTP header: `Key: your_secret_key`.

+We might change this in the future to use a more secure authentication method (like JWT) but for now, this is the easiest way to do it, and it might be enough for our needs.
+If you have any suggestion, feel free to open an issue or a PR.

+## Use our project for your own school

+If you want to use our project for your own school, you can contact us.
+We will be happy to help you.
+This project is open source, so you can also fork it and adapt it to your needs.

 ## Disclaimer

 This project is not affiliated with the UCA in any way.
 It is a personal project that I made for my own use.
 I am not responsible for any damage caused by the use of this project.